Andy Dalton: 2017 season

 Dalton threw three interceptions in the first half during the home opener against the Baltimore Ravens in Week 1.
 Overall, he finished the game with 170 passing yards and had four interceptions as the Bengals were shut out and lost by a score of 20–0.
 Dalton's four interceptions tied his career high for a single game, with the other instance occurring against the Ravens in a 2013 matchup.
 Though the Bengals were eliminated from playoff contention by the time of the rematch with Baltimore in Week 17, Dalton threw a game-winning touchdown pass to Tyler Boyd with 44 seconds left in the game, eliminating the Ravens from the postseason and allowing the Buffalo Bills to clinch their first playoff berth since 1999.
+Thanks to the Bengals' victory, thousands of grateful Bills fans donated money to Dalton's personal charity.
+Most of the donations were in $17 increments in honor of the Bills breaking their 17-year playoff drought.
+Over 11,000 people donated a combined over $250,000 to the Andy & Jordan Dalton Foundation, while Boyd's charity of choice, the Western Pennsylvania Youth Athletic Association, received $50,000 in donations from Bills fans.
 In the Bengals' 7–9 season, Dalton started all 16 games and finished with 3,320 passing yards, 25 touchdowns, and 12 interceptions.